clarencewxl/swSpTRSV/README.md

 nohup ./total_run.sh &

 Note: Use bjobs to check whether the jobs finish or not.
-Each job will product a new file in the subdirectory 'results' in the current directory.
+Each job will make a new file in the subdirectory 'results' in the current directory.

 - The referenced performance results are listed in the file 'ref_map' in the current directory.